jeffreyevans/landmetrics/README.md

-# landmetrics 0.1-0
+# landmetrics 0.1-1
 Legacy landscape metrics

-landmetrics R package with utilities to support analysis of landscpae pattern legacy functions and C++ code from the spatialEco package
+landmetrics R package with utilities to support analysis of landscpae pattern legacy functions and C++ code from the spatialEco package.
+At this version, added support for terra raster class in focal.lmetrics

-# Available functions in landmetrics 0.1-0 are:
+# Available functions in landmetrics 0.1-1 are:

 focal.lmetrics - Landscape metrics using a focal window